-If you have been meaning to get started but are running short on time here are a few resources you can digest in increments of 10 minutes or less.
+Additionally, if you have been meaning to dive-in to this learning but are running short on time, here are a few resources you can digest in increments of 10 minutes or less.

 Local NAACP chapters also provide resources for organizations and non-profits to use; PDX NAACP here

 Equity at the Table (EATT) Primarily restaurant-focused, but there is a segment for vintners and wine professionals as well